drkarl/shopbuilder-infra/docs/redis-configuration.md

 - Recommended for caching workloads
 - Session data should use explicit TTLs to ensure proper expiration

+## Upstash Plans and Limits

+Upstash offers different pricing tiers.
+Be aware of these limits when planning your usage:

+### Free Tier
+- 10,000 commands/day
+- 256 MB storage
+- Single region
+- Suitable for development and testing only

+### Pay-as-you-go
+- $0.2 per 100K commands
+- $0.25 per GB storage/month
+- No daily limits
+- Recommended for staging/production

+### Pro Plans
+- Higher throughput
+- Multi-region replication
+- Dedicated support

+For current pricing and limits, see [Upstash Pricing](https://upstash.com/pricing).

 ## Regions

 | Environment | Region | Notes |